Almerc/CV/README.md

 Senior Software Engineer

 ```
 •	Developed a secure and scalable end-to-end user login system as part of a cross functional team.
-Implemented backend OAuth2 flows for login via federated providers along with services to handle and store sensitive user profile data, using strong encryption methods.
+Implemented backend OAuth2 flows for login via federated providers along with services for handling and storing sensitive user data, using strong encryption methods to comply with data protection.
+•	Supported CRM and analytics tasks requiring development of a login data archiving, using Kinesis and Redshift, and user configurable CRM preference settings.
-•	Built internal tooling, in ClojureScript, to safely configure our recommendation engine instantly to improve user experience.
+•	Built internal tooling, in ClojureScript, as an interface to safely configure associations in our recommendation engine to instantly improve user experience.
-•	Research and testing audio fingerprint technology.
-Personally responsible for finding the most optimal search strategy by setting up creating an automated test process.
+•	Research and testing audio fingerprint technology, finding it’s viability against metadata for identifying duplicate tracks.
+Personally responsible for finding the most optimal search strategy by creating an automated test process for benchmarking and comparing a wide variety of configurations.
-•	Recruitment and raising awareness as part of the MixRadio booth crew at engineering conferences.
+•	Recruitment and raising brand awareness as part of the MixRadio booth crew at engineering conferences.
-•	On-boarded and mentored a new company starter.
+•	On-boarded and mentoring a new company starter.
+•	Involved in knowledge sharing engineering communities and conferences.

 ```

 Microsoft/Nokia								09/2011 - 02/2015
 Software Engineer

 ```
-•	Developed a consumer service to efficiently archive user events in Redshift for analytics, improving visibility on user interaction.
+•	Developed a Kafka service to efficiently archive user events to Redshift for analytics, improving visibility on user interaction.
-•	Contributed to the development of the in-house recommendations engine by testing algorithms, using collaborative filtering and implementing features.
+•	Contributed to the development of a recommendations engine by implementing and testing algorithms, collaborative filtering and features.
+The result of which removed reliance on a third-party and moved recommendations in-house.
-•	Developed a solution for generating new release notifications as part of a user retention and personalisation project.
+•	Developed a solution for generating in-app new release notifications as part of a user retention and personalisation project.
-•	Bug fixes, light feature building and maintenance the team Java assets and contributed to the transition to Clojure micro-services and continuous delivery.
+•	Contributed to development of Java assets and the transition to Clojure micro-services and continuous delivery.
-•	Demoed new Nokia products to journalists and the public at Mobile World Congress.
+•	Demoed new products to journalists and the public at Mobile World Congress.

 ```

 Nokia									10/2008 - 09/2011